fatima492/Dynamic-Soft-Fractal-Framework/README.md

 ---

-## Honest disclosure: simulated vs. measured
+## Disclosure: simulated vs. measured

 > **Manuscript alignment.** The manuscript now contains a dedicated subsection,
 > 'Provenance of the reported quantities' (Section 5.1), that states the same